marijnh/Eloquent-JavaScript/18_http.md

 Submitting a ((form)) normally means that the ((browser)) navigates to the page indicated by the form's `action` attribute, using either a `GET` or a `POST` ((request)).
 But before that happens, a `"submit"` event is fired.
-You can handle this event with JavaScript, and prevent this default behavior by calling `preventDefault` on the event object.
+You can handle this event with JavaScript and prevent this default behavior by calling `preventDefault` on the event object.

 ```{lang: "text/html"}